RV Heater Draining Your Battery? Here’s What to Know

 Safety Reminder

 A diesel heater burns fuel.
 Exhaust gas must always be routed outdoors.
-Never allow exhaust to enter an RV, camper van, vehicle, cabin, boat, or occupied space.
+Never allow exhaust to enter an RV, camper van, vehicle, cabin, boat, garage, sleeping area, or occupied space.

 FAQ